 Dr. Kambhampati’s mentoring methods are designed to expose students to research and the professional environment as early as possible.
 For students from disadvantaged backgrounds, traveling to state-of-the-art research facilities and conducting research enables them to appreciate science while providing opportunities to experience academic success, learn scientific research skills, and develop professional skills.

 With the strength of his program, Southern University has received major resource support from the National Science Foundation, the National Institutes of Health, and the U.S. Department of Education, among others.

 Over the past 12 years, Dr. Kambhampati has personally mentored 65 minority biology majors in addition to several high school students.
 All of the students mentored by Dr. Kambhampati in that period have graduated.
-Of 27 graduates tracked since 2002, 71% have gone on to graduate and professional schools.
+Of 27 graduates tracked since 2002, 71 percent have gone on to graduate and professional schools.